A Large-Dimensional Analysis of ESPRIT DoA Estimation: Inconsistency and a Correction via RMT

+In the following, we discuss special cases where the aforementioned large-dimensional inconsistency of classical ESPRIT holds or, by chance, fails.
+We first note that, in the limit of infinite snapshots or sufficiently high SNR, the large-dimensional corrections characterized in \Cref{theo:spikes} disappear.
+Specifically, as $c=\lim N/T \to 0$ \emph{or} as the SNR $\ell_k \to \infty$, one has $g_k \to 1$, which implies $\bar \bPhi = \bPhi_1^{-1} \bPhi_2 = \bPhi$.
+In this regime, the sample-based ESPRIT estimator converges to its population counterpart and yields consistent DoA estimates.
+One might also conjecture that a similar consistency could be recovered in the \emph{small-subarray} limit $\tau=\lim n/N \to 0$, since the large-dimensional bias term $\diag(\sqrt{\mathbf{g}})$ in both $\bar{\bPhi}_1$ and $\bar{\bPhi}_2$ appears to vanish.
+However, this intuition is misleading, since under both Assumptions~\ref{ass:widely_spaced}~and~\ref{ass:closely_spaced}, one has $\bPhi_1 \to 0$ as $\tau \to 0$, so that $\bar \bPhi = \bar\bPhi_1^{-1} \bar \bPhi_2$ is no longer well defined.

-Beyond the special cases discussed in Remarks~\ref{rem:limiting_cases_1}~and~\ref{rem:wide_uncorrelated}, where the classical ESPRIT estimates $\hat \theta_k$ obtained from \Cref{alg:TraESPRIT} are ``lucky'' enough to be consistent, it can be shown that $\hat \theta_k$ in general deviates from the true DoA $\theta_k$ in the large $N,T$ regime.
+Beyond the limiting case discussed above, classical ESPRIT also holds consistency in the uncorrelated and widely-spaced DoAs scenario, as in the following remark. \begin{Remark}[Special case: widely-spaced DoAs with uncorrelated sources]\normalfont For widely-spaced DoAs in \Cref{ass:widely_spaced}, assume in addition that the sources are \emph{uncorrelated} so that $\mathbf{P}=\mathbb{E}[\mathbf{s}(t)\mathbf{s}(t)^{\H}]$ is diagonal.
+In this case, the top-$K$ subspace $\U_K$ is approximately the same as that spanned by the steering vectors, and that $\bPhi_1 = \tau \I_K + O_{\| \cdot \|}(N^{-1})$, $\bPhi_2 = \tau \diag\{ e^{\imath \Delta \theta_k} \}_{k=1}^K + O_{\| \cdot \|}(N^{-1})$, so that $\bar \bPhi$ defined in \eqref{eq:def_bar_Phi} writes for $\mathbf{g}$ a real vector.
+As such, $\bar{\bPhi}$ has the same eigenvalue \emph{angles} as $\bPhi$, and that $\hat \theta_k - \theta_k \to 0$ almost surely.
+Classical ESPRIT thus provides consistent DoA estimation in this setting. \end{Remark} Beyond the \emph{small-subarray} limiting case and the special scenarios discussed in Remark~\ref{rem:wide_uncorrelated}, where the classical ESPRIT estimates $\hat \theta_k$ obtained from \Cref{alg:TraESPRIT} are ``lucky'' enough to be consistent, it can be shown that $\hat \theta_k$ in general deviates from the true DoA $\theta_k$ in the large $N,T$ regime.
 We provide in the following two examples: widely-spaced DoAs with correlated sources and closely-spaced DoAs with equal power sources.